 We further conduct a qualitative case study to investigate specific model behaviors.
 As shown in Table~\ref{tab:case_study_short}, Deco's chunk-based aggregation loses global conditional context, causing it to over-generalize a conditional rule and apply the “2–3 inches” cooking length to all julienne sticks, while E2A's extraction bottleneck excludes the final cutting step, resulting in an incomplete procedure.
 By comparison, Vanilla and GPT-5 largely preserve the original conditional structure.
 These examples suggest that summarization requires accurate compression instead of creative reasoning.
 Reasoning pipelines that fragment or filter context risk driving models to fill non-existent logical gaps or omit important information.
 The complete case study table is provided in Appendix~\ref{app:case_study}.

 \paragraph{VII.
-The Risk of Over-Thinking.
-Increased reasoning reduces faithfulness without improving quality.} We analyze the effect of a hyperparameter named ``think ability'', which controls the depth of internal reasoning within \textit{GPT-5}.
+Risk of Over-Thinking: Increased reasoning reduces faithfulness without improving quality.} We analyze the effect of a hyperparameter named ``think ability'', which controls the depth of internal reasoning within \textit{GPT-5}.
 We select one representative dataset from each of the three groups: short-form (\textit{WikiHow}), long-form (\textit{ArXiv}), and table-to-text (\textit{SciGen}).
-As shown in Fig.~\ref{fig:think-ability-2x2}, factual faithfulness consistently declines as think ability increases: \textit{AlignScore} shows the steepest drop, while \textit{SummaC} exhibits a similar but milder trend.
+As shown in Figure~\ref{fig:think-ability-2x2}, factual faithfulness consistently declines as think ability increases: \textit{AlignScore} shows the steepest drop, while \textit{SummaC} exhibits a similar but milder trend.
 In contrast, reference-based quality metrics (\textit{ROUGE} and \textit{BERTScore}) remain stable.
-Consistent with the hallucination patterns observed in our Case Study, this drop suggests that the LRM can ``over-think'' the source instead of maintaining faithful compression.
+This observed drop suggests that the LRM can ``over-think'' the source instead of maintaining faithful compression.
 Overall, too much internal reasoning poses a clear risk.